 If you are looking for an early morning hiking adventure, head up to the fort for stunning city views and a little dose of history.

-- Delicious mussels with a view of the sea at sunset at Esperia.
+- Chow down some delicious mussels with a view of the sea at sunset at Esperia.

 - There are two kebab restaurants in the center of town – one with orange tables and the other with red – both serve warm flat bread gyros overfilling with fresh veggies and perfectly seasoned meat.
 Grab one to-go on your way to the beach!